 - Proof of effectiveness of localisation enhancements

-- Streamlined analysis with templates & AI translation
+- Streamlined analysis with templates and AI translation